Bank of Portugal says bad loan impairments far from over

 Bad loan impairment hurt Portuguese banks' earnings last year and in the first quarter of 2013.
 Most of them posted losses over the period.

-Portugal is navigating through its third year of recession under a demanding 78-billion euro EU/IMF bailout programme that is scheduled to end halfway through next year.
+Portugal is navigating through its third year of recession under a demanding 78-billion euro (66.7 billion pounds) EU/IMF bailout programme that is scheduled to end halfway through next year.

 The central bank said individual bank deposits dropped 2.3 percent last year following a sharp rise in 2011, but bounced back again in the first quarter of 2013.